JS-DevTools/static-mock-data/README.md

 Contributing
 --------------------------
 Contributions, enhancements, and bug-fixes are welcome!
-[File an issue](https://github.com/JS-DevTools/static-mock-data/issues) on GitHub and [submit a pull request](https://github.com/JS-DevTools/static-mock-data/pulls).
+[Open an issue](https://github.com/JS-DevTools/static-mock-data/issues) on GitHub and [submit a pull request](https://github.com/JS-DevTools/static-mock-data/pulls).

 #### Building
 To build the project locally on your computer: